akerallc/akera-site/README.md

   - source: https://github.com/withastro/astro-og-image; note: this repo is not available anymore
 - moon image
   - source: https://unsplash.com/@nasa
-- other than that, a lot of material (showcase data, copy) was taken from official Astro sources, in particular https://astro.build/blog/introducing-astro/ and https://github.com/withastro/astro.build
+- other than that, a lot of material (showcase data, copy) was taken from official Akera sources, in particular https://astro.build/blog/introducing-astro/ and https://github.com/withastro/astro.build